gillesheinesch/LenoxBot-Docs/docs/General FAQ/Bot/My credits are gone.md

 That's why we ask you to create a ticket (**?ticket**) on the LenoxBot Discord Server with the following informations:

-* Your discord username
+* Your Discord username
-* Your UserID
+* Your userID
 * When did you have your credits?
 * Which commands did you use before your credits disappear?